FreZZyBuilds/deadlineos/README.md

 # ⚡ DeadlineOS — AI Crisis Command for Serious Productivity

+ "Every app shows you tasks.
+DeadlineOS decides with you."

 > *The first browser OS for crisis management.
 AI analyzes your tasks, deadlines and mood — and decides with you.
 No setup.
 No account.*

 ![Hackathon](https://img.shields.io/badge/TestSprite_Hackathon-2026-3ec96a?style=flat-square)